-The Goldring Institute of International Business was founded in 1991 to house the research and academic programs of the A.B.
-Freeman School of Business which were related to international business.
-Its role is derived from the schools mission to have "a strong emphasis on the global issues facing modern business."
+The Goldring Institute of International Business houses Freeman's research and academic programs related to international business.
+Since its founding in 1991, Goldring has served the school's mission to have "a strong emphasis on the global issues facing modern business."
 The specific objectives of the Goldring Institute have evolved to be twofold:

-- provide the Freeman School of Business students the opportunity to learn about the cultural and business challenges and opportunities of the development of the global economy in which they will live and work, and;
+- to provide Freeman students the opportunity to learn about the cultural and business challenges and opportunities of the development of the global economy in which they will live and work

-- to be a leader in management education in the developing regions of the world through the establishment of academic institutions in these regions and the export of management educational programs.
+- to be a leader in management education in the developing regions of the world by establishing academic institutions in these regions and exporting educational management degree programs

 Along with our international partners in Latin America and Asia-Pacific, we offer the Master of Management in Energy, Master of Finance, Master of Management, Master of Global Management, an MD/MBA double degree, and International Executive MBA degree programs.

 For students at the Freeman School, international travel is required for students in the MBA and Master of Management program, and students in the PMBA program have the option to participate.
 Freeman is the only school that integrates three international trips – to Europe, Asia and South America – in the MBA curriculum through the Global Leadership Module.
 Students in the Master of Management program complete a global consulting project, which includes a trip abroad.
 EMBA students participate in International Week, when they work with Freeman students from around the world.